cscart/docs/en/user_guide/settings/security_settings.rst

 * **Enable secure connection in the administration panel**—if you enable this setting, the Administration panel will work through the HTTPS protocol.
 This requires an SSL certificate to be installed on your server.

-* These requirements apply to administrators, vendors, and customers passwords:
+* These requirements apply to passwords of administrators, vendors in Multi-Vendor, and customers:

   * **Minimum password length**—the minimum number of characters in password.